Track: Science Communication

 Communication is an essential part of engineering.
 It raises the quality of your work and increases your employability.
 If you love science and engineering and want to make them work in practice, and you like working with people, then the Science Communication track is ideal for you.

 The Science Communication track can be followed as a single track or as a double degree track.
 The double degree track allows you to obtain two MSc diplomas during a three-year programme, combining Science Communication with a technical MSc programme.
+TU Delft does not charge different fees for enrolment in a second study or degree programme similar in level of the degree you already obtained, see also Tuition Fee & Finances.

 Seven reasons to go for the Science Communication track